 A coat of white paint can enhance an exposed brick wall, adding a light, bright and contemporary feel to a living room, as well as understated interest and texture.

-To complement the laid back feel achieved by exposed brick, pick out fittings in raw wood, such as the shelving (below), and layer natural colours and tones against it, as with these house plants and the grouping of pendant lighting.
+To complement the laid back feel achieved by exposed brick, pick out fittings in raw wood, and layer natural colours and tones against it, as with these house plants and the grouping of pendant lighting.

 2. Use a white scheme as a base for a gallery wall

 If you're a fan of the gallery wall trend, consider opting for white as a base that you can build on.
-Mismatching frames, prints, clocks and other forms of wall art is the easiest way to create a personal and unique finish.
+Mismatching frames, prints, clocks and other forms of wall art is the easiest way to create a personal and unique finish plus add a bit of pattern to a white living room.
 Don't be afraid to make adjustments until you reach a combination you're satisfied with.